yast/yast-autoinstallation/doc/profile_changes_SLE15.md

 would like to retain the old behaviour, you could explictly indicate this in the profile setting the `disklabel` element to `msdos`.

+### Forcing primary partitions

+It is still possible to force a partition as *primary* (only on MS-DOS partition tables) setting the `primary_type` to `primary`.
+However, any other value, like `logical`, will be ignored by AutoYaST, which will decide on the partition type.

 ### A default subvolume name for each Btrfs filesystem

 The new storage layer allows the user to set different default subvolumes (or